-- Journal The MAAE Journal is an integrative, evolving element of the program that engages the student in critical writing and reflection, process development, critical thinking, and visual documentation throughout the duration of the program.
+The MAAE Journal is an integrative, evolving element of the program that engages the student in critical writing and reflection, process development, critical thinking, and visual documentation throughout the duration of the program.
 A constructive tool that serves as a meaningful record of the student's development as a studio artist, art educator, art education theorist, innovator, and visual arts education professional, the journal chronicles the student's ongoing endeavor to synthesize diverse perspectives on teaching, learning, working, and art-making.
-The journal becomes an integrative and tactile interpretation of the candidate's ongoing pursuit to innovate holistic, inclusive, and progressive instructional methods that infuse educational opportunities with creative problem-solving and correlational activities that advance interactive ways of learning.
+The journal becomes an integrative and tactile interpretation of the candidate's ongoing pursuit to innovate holistic, inclusive, and progressive instructional methods that infuse educational opportunities with creative problemsolving and correlational activities that advance interactive ways of learning.
 Effective use of the journal involves drawing connections among experiences gained in studio practice, art education seminars, and art history coursework.
 The journal documents the MAAE student's process and progress and serves as a fundamental tool through which the student develops an intimate, conceptual understanding of the value of keeping an active journal throughout the time spent in the MAAE program.
 By the time the student approaches degree completion, the journal itself has become a dynamic set of original resources that collectively help the MAAE degree candidate formulate and refine an original, distinctive approach to pedagogy and the creative process.
-The MAAE Journal is an essential component of the Advancement to Candidacy Review and the capstone Portfolio Presentation experience. - Common Hour The entire MAAE student community gathers officially once per week at an event called Common Hour.
-Each Tuesday throughout the summer term, students meet for a presentation that is relevant to the MAAE Educational Goal, MAAE Educational Objectives, and contemporary art education.
-Topics, presenters, and at times, locations, change weekly, exposing students to a variety of innovative artists, organizations, and initiatives throughout the community.
-Art educators within the community need not be enrolled in the MAAE program in order to attend Common Hour presentations. - Studio Courses The MAAE degree at the Art Academy of Cincinnati requires the completion of 18 credit hours of studio coursework.
-The Graduate Studio Investigations courses satisfy these studio requirements.
-Candidates in the MAAE program are expected to define their own studio goals and have a foundation of studio experience to build on.
-The Graduate Studio Investigations courses are designed to guide candidates in the pursuit of their stated creative goals, offering technical expertise and contextual references to support individual growth.
-The courses are team-taught by two faculty members, each representing a different discipline, providing students a wealth of technical and contextual resources. - Art Education Seminars Art Education Seminar offerings at the Art Academy of Cincinnati cover a diverse range of current topics in Art Education.
-Essential topics such as diversity, equity, inclusion, curriculum development, and assessment are offered on a regular rotating basis.
-Topics such as Art, Design, and Social Practice and Art Education and Social Justice are offered on an alternating schedule.
-Candidates are required to complete four, two-credit, Art Education Seminar courses on select topic areas.
-In the final term, candidates take Portfolio Presentation, a one-credit seminar in which they refine and finalize the capstone experience.
-The combination of foundational and forward-thinking pedagogy provides candidates a range information and experiences to maintain a unique and effective classroom practice.
-A total of 9 credit hours of Art Education Seminar coursework is required for degree completion.
+The MAAE Journal is an essential component of the Advancement to Candidacy Review and the capstone Portfolio Presentation experience.